ruizmarc/homebridge-smart-occupancy/README.md

 * **Stay-on Trigger Switch**: It will reset the delay when switch is on if occupancy is already on, otherwise it will do nothing.
 * **Presence Switch**: It mimics the status of the occupancy sensor.
 If activated before occupancy is on, it will turn on the occupancy sensor and keep it active until it is turned off by turning off the presence switch.
 * **Occupancy Progress Notification Switch**: It will toggle on and off after the occupancy delay reaches the configured time.
 Useful to notify other automations the occupancy delay is progress.
+* **Cancel Delay Notification Switch**: It will toggle on and off after the occupancy delay get cancelled, but only if the occupancy sensor is currently active, otherwise you would be using occupancy turned off event.
+Useful to notify other automations that the occupancy delay was cancelled.
 * **Master Switch**: It will turn on/off occupancy sensor by stopping any action by any other trigger.
 * **Disable Occupancy Switch**: It will turn off and disable the occupancy sensor, so it will not trigger occupancy events.
 This is useful to prevent the occupancy sensor from turning on when you don't want it to.
 * **Trigger Shutoff Switch**: It will turn off the occupancy sensor and stop the delay.